 When mapping your customer touchpoints remember to map both areas that you have control of and those you don’t.
 For example, the areas you control you might cover:

-> Interactions with call centres such as customer service
+- Interactions with call centers such as customer service

 Those you don’t control may include: